ZKsync Chains

 zk-Rollup

-zk-Rollup is the recommended DA policy for most ZK chain.
+zk-Rollup is the recommended DA policy for most ZKsync chain.
 It ensures that the values of every changed storage slot are published as calldata (or blobs, depending on what's cheaper) on Ethereum's Layer 1 (L1).
 This approach benefits from:

 - Amortization of Costs: Changes that net to zero are not posted, reducing unnecessary data and saving costs.